-Snapshots are the best part of vacation; it gives you the opportunity to relive your favorite moments.
-Flytographer takes that concept and helps you plan a trip.
-According to the company's website, you can "meet with one of [the company's] local photographers around the world, have a stroll together and bring home the best souvenir possible – memories."
-Simply search for a photographer you like in the location you're traveling to and book a photo shoot via the company's website after you've finalized your trip details.
-When it's time for your shoot, your photographer will guide you around and take candid photos (though he or she will also take posed portraits, if you prefer).
+Ever wish you had a professional photographer to snap pictures of you and your traveling companions during your trip?
+According to Flytographer, you can "meet with one of [the company's] local photographers around the world, have a stroll together and bring home the best souvenir possible – memories."
+Search for a photographer you like in the location you're traveling to and book a photo shoot via the company's website after you've finalized your trip details.
+When it's time for your shoot, your photographer will guide you around and take photos of your liking, from posed portraits to fun candids.

-Love the water but not sure how to properly rent a boat while away?
-GetMyBoat provides a peer-to-peer marketplace giving boat owners the power to rent their boats and vacationers the opportunity to experience a yacht, speedboat or watercraft of their dreams at an affordable price.
-GetMyBoat is bridging the gap of boat ownership costs.
-Boating enthusiasts get the benefits of worldwide inventory without the cost or headache of ownership.
-And as the average boat is only used 8 percent of the year, boat owners get the chance to make owning a boat more affordable by earning some income from their under-utilized asset, the site said.
+Love the water but not sure how or where to rent a boat while away?
+GetMyBoat provides a peer-to-peer marketplace giving boat owners the power to rent their boats and vacationers the opportunity to experience a yacht, speedboat or watercraft at an affordable price.
+It's a win-win for both travelers and boat owners: Boating enthusiasts get the benefits of worldwide inventory without the cost or headache of ownership, and since the average boat is only used 8 percent of the year, boat owners can offset the cost of their under-utilized asset by earning extra income from it, the site said.

 If you're flying solo but would prefer to travel in a group or make new friends while on vacation, The Trip Tribe makes it easy.
-The company allows members to create a profile and search for trips — they'll use your profile information to match you with other travelers who share your interests so you can book a trip with like-minded people.
+The company allows members to create a profile and search for trips.
+They'll use your profile information to match you with other travelers who share your interests so you can book a trip with like-minded people.
 When you view trips on the site, you can see which other members are going, as well as the dates, price per person and other important details.
-Some of The Trip Tribe's featured trips include an eco-retreat in Puerto Rico, a food and beer tour in Ireland, and a cycling and boating adventure in the Czech Republic.
-[See Related Story: 22 Great Jobs for People Who Love to Travel ]
+Some of The Trip Tribe's featured trips include "Thailand Island Hopping," "London to Rome Adventure" and "Belgium Beer Tour."
+[Want to see the world and get paid for it?
+Check out these great jobs for travel lovers.]

-Welcome Beyond is dedicated to those travelers who prefer to forgo staying in a big-name hotel and would rather have a unique vacation experience.
+Welcome Beyond is dedicated to travelers who prefer a unique vacation experience.
 Welcome Beyond strives to curate hotels and vacation rentals that are "truly original."
 These exclusive rentals range from quirky to posh and are easy to search for and book.
-Choose a country and region for your stay, and search by interests like architecture and design, nature and ecotourism, and secluded retreats.
+Choose a country and region for your stay, and search by interests like architecture and design, nature and ecotourism and secluded retreats.
 You can also refine your search by accommodation type, with selections ranging from boutique hotels to private islands available in more than 30 different countries, including the United States.

-If you thought UberBlack made you feel like you were riding in style, try traveling on a jet.
 Book a seat on a private jet with BlackJet.
 According to the company's website, "BlackJet members enjoy the convenience, reliability and private jet experience at prices you would expect from American, Delta or United first class."
 As with all flights, costs vary depending on your origin and destination locations and the date of travel, but prices start around $1,000.
-BlackJet memberships are limited but free until you book your first trip – after that, there's an annual fee.
+BlackJet memberships are limited, but free until you book your first trip – after that, there's an annual fee.

-Weddings are expensive, and honeymoons can quickly add up, eliminate stress and lower costs with Wanderable.
-Rather than have your friends and relatives buy items off a registry, register with Wanderable where they can contribute to your honeymoon fund.
-But the company does more than just collect cash for your dream trip – Wanderable allows you to search destinations and curate your trip based on your interests.
+Weddings are expensive, and honeymoons can quickly add up.
+Eliminate stress and lower costs with Wanderable.
+Rather than setting up a traditional wedding registry, couples can register with Wanderable, where their guests can contribute to their honeymoon fund.
+The company does more than just collect cash for your dream trip – Wanderable allows you to search destinations and organize your trip based on your interests.
 Wedding guests can also contribute to specific costs, like transportation, lodging and even special tours or events offered at your destination.

 Most times, airlines will help you rebook a canceled flight and accommodate you.
 When they don't, AirHelp steps in.
-You can either use the company's online form or download its free mobile app to file a claim with your flight details, and AirHelp will take care of communicating with the airline for you so you can avoid feeling stressed and confused.
+You can either use the company's online form or download its free mobile app to file a claim with your flight details, and AirHelp will communicate with the airline for you so you can avoid stress and confusion.
 The company will even file a lawsuit, if possible or necessary.
-If your claim is successful, the company will take a 25 percent service fee out of the money you're awarded as payment, but if you lose your claim and you don't get paid, you won't owe AirHelp anything.
+If your claim is successful, AirHelp will take a 25 percent service fee out of the money you're awarded as payment; but if you lose your claim and you don't get paid, you won't owe AirHelp anything.